officert/IocLite/README.md

 }
 ```

-IOC Lite provides a fluent API for registering your dependencies.
+IOC Lite provides a fluent interface for registering your dependencies.

 When registering dependencies you can also specify the object lifetime.
 By default dependencies will use the `Default Scope` and a new instance of the type will be created everytime